limonetexd/limonetexd/README.md

 - 👋 Hi, I’m @limonetexd
 - 👀 I’m interested on computers
-- 🌱 I’m indirectly learning about technology in YouTube
+- 🌱 I’m learning about technology
-- 💞️ I’m looking to collaborate with spanish people (I'm from Spain)
+- 💞️ I’m looking to collaborate with people
 - 📫 How to reach me ...

 <!---